 SQL Injection attacks can exploit an organization’s database and control a database server behind a web application.
 After reading this article, you explored ‘what is SQL injection’ and its types.
 You looked at a demonstration using the OWASP application and learned how to prevent SQL Injection.

-If you are looking for comprehensive training in sql to master all language, Simplilearn’s SQL Certification Training Course is what you need.
+If you are looking for comprehensive training in sql to master all language, Simplilearn’s Advanced Executive Program In Cyber Security course is what you need.
 Covering all the essential SQL fundamentals in a cutting-edge curriculum, the course gives you everything you need to master the language and begin a rewarding career as a SQL expert.

 Do you have any questions related to this article?
 If you do, then please put them in the comments section of this article.
 Our team will help you solve your queries.